Improbable-AI/VisionProTeleop/README.md

 VisionProTeleop
 ===========

+> **🎉 UPDATE: Now supporting Low-Latency Video Streaming!** You can now stream back your robot's camera feed back to Vision Pro via webRTC protocol, alongside the original hand tracking data stream.
+No complicated network setting required.
+Download the app, `pip install avp_stream`, and you're done!

 ![CleanShot 2024-03-03 at 13 55 11@2x](https://github.com/Improbable-AI/VisionProTeleop/assets/68195716/d87a906c-ccf3-4e2d-bd25-a66dc0df803b)

 Wanna use your new Apple Vision Pro to control your robot?
-Wanna record how you navigate and manipulate the world to train your robot?
+Wanna record how you navigate and manipulate the world?

-This VisionOS app and python library streams your Head + Wrist + Hand Tracking result via gRPC over a WiFi network, so any robots connected to the same wifi network can subscribe and use.
+This VisionOS app and python library streams your Head + Wrist + Hand Tracking result via gRPC over a WiFi network, so any robots connected to the same wifi network can subscribe and use. **It can also stream stereo (or mono) camera feeds from your robot, back to the Vision Pro.**

 > **For a more detailed explanation, check out this short [paper](./assets/short_paper_new.pdf).**